 If you’re not a graphic design pro, or you just don’t have the software needed to change your artwork into an accepted format (or you don’t even know the first thing about design and you’re already freaking), we can help!

-Just upload your current t-shirt design and our team of expert designers will take a look and reformat for you – typically free of charge on most orders.
+Just upload your current t-shirt design on your product quote request form and our team of expert designers will take a look and reformat for you – typically free of charge on most orders.

 We can help polish it up, too, if you want a color changed or would like the font just a tad bit bigger, etc. And we ALWAYS send you a digital proof for you to approve so you know exactly what you’re getting.

 We may even suggest changes based on your deadline and budget.

 Yep – We like saving our clients time and money, too!

 Now, if you’re nowhere near having any form of artwork yet,and just have the idea for your t-shirt design, do NOT stress yourself out trying to dabble in something you aren’t feeling confident about.
 Our design team loves to show off their skills and turn budding ideas into kick-ass reali-tees!
 (Yes, we just went there.)

 Just Contact us and share your thoughts and as many details you have about your preferred design.
 Even if it’s just a hand-drawn sketch…seriously!
 We’ve seen it all, so don’t be shy!

 A Note About Design Work: Full design work may incur a small artwork fee (although we can sometimes offer it for free for larger orders!), but this will save you big time in the long run.
 How?
 You will now have your t-shirt design in the correct format and on file with us – and we can give you a copy, too!
 This will save you time (and, you guessed it: money!) if you decide to use the same design ever again.
 Keeping your design on file will also make us one step ahead for your future repeat order!